strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 ## Installing Strimzi

-Before we can start a Kafka cluster we first have to install the custom resource definitions (CRDs) for Strimzi.
+Before we can start a Kafka cluster we first have to install the custom resource definitions (CRDs) and the Kubernetes operators provided by Strimzi.

 The default installation assumes that the namespace where Kafka cluster is deployed is called 'myproject'.
 However, we will assume here that kafka cluster is running in 'kafka' namespace.